tjohnston-softdev/fox-controller-app-tests/information/modes.md

 **debug**
 This mode is reserved for testing whatever part(s) are being worked on at the time.

-\
-\
-If no text is entered or an error occurs, a message will be displayed and nothing else will happen.

 ---

 **Previous:** [Test Parts](./parts.md)
 **Next:** [Folders](./folders.md)

 [Contents](./readme.md)